Last updated October 30, 2016

 Don’t let the annual pricing confuse you.
 If you want to only sign up for a year and cancel your subscription, you could continue to use the any theme installed on your site.
 The benefit of staying a member is that they continue to add new themes and provide updates for themes.

 Elegant themes is probably your best option for having a great looking website ready in the least amount of time.
 All of these themes look great and work right on top of WordPress.

 Another benefit is that all themes come with a little interface that make it easy to change colors and small details about your pages without getting into any code.

 My favorite theme they option is Divi, which is also their most flexible theme.

 However, the other themes lack in overall flexibility.
 Although they have a great support network and forum, I’d only suggest using elegant themes if they offer a theme that is close to the final design you want.
 For instance, changing the sidebar width is possible, but not nearly as simple as it is to do on Genesis.

 If one of these themes looks close to the design you had in mind, I’d highly recommend them.
 They are quick to setup and integrate with your site.
 Then, if your needs change, you’re only out $69.

 I’ve designed a number of sites on elegant themes and they were our first paid theme service.
 It was a great option at the time until we needed some more flexibility and I was willing to start learning how to customize our site a bit more.

 Note: Elegant themes also offers a developer option for $89/year which includes premium plugins and a few other perks.

-The following themes are from themeforest.
 Although they don’t have a framework or some of the other benefits of the previous options, they are still highly-visual and good options if you find something that fits your personality and site.
-Below are a few of my recommendations, or you can check out all of the themes available here.
+You can check out all of the themes available here.